-I would also note the Cloud Application Programming Model (CAPM) as a non-ABAP technology which you really need to learn about.
+I would also note the Cloud Application Programming Model (CAP) as a non-ABAP technology which you really need to learn about.
 I will expand on this in an answer to a later question.

 Q: Most of the function modules are not released by SAP and still we see heavy adoption of it.
 SAP has not released any changes in them.
 Why not just release them?